MUFASA: A Multi-Layer Framework for Slot Attention

 The slot-attention masks $\hat{\mathcal{A}}_{m}^{\mathrm{Slot}}$, corresponding to the slots $\hat{\cS}_m$, must be fused to a joint representation $\mathcal{A}_{\mathrm{fused}}^{\mathrm{Slot}}$ as well (\textit{mask fusion}).
 Analogously to slots, we add each successive pair of slot-attention masks together, resulting in $\mathcal{Z}^{\mathrm{att}}=\{( \hat{\mathcal{A}}_{1}^{\mathrm{Slot}} + \hat{\mathcal{A}}_{2}^{\mathrm{Slot}}), \ldots , (\hat{\mathcal{A}}_{M-1}^{\mathrm{Slot}}+ \hat{\mathcal{A}}_{M}^{\mathrm{Slot}})\}$.
 The resulting attention masks are then fused using a weighted linear combination

 If no teacher-student training is employed (\ourdino), the mask fusion weights $w \in \mathbb{R}^{M-1}$ are set to a constant uniform value of $\frac{1}{M-1}$, giving equal importance to each layer pair.
-When self-training is used (\ourspot), the weights are learned during training, with the knowledge-distillation from the slot-attention masks of the teacher to the masks of the student as guiding signal.
-The mask fusion weights are normalized by applying a softmax over the layer dimension.
+When self-training is used (\ourspot), the weights are learned during training, with the knowledge distillation from the slot-attention masks of the teacher to the masks of the student as guiding signal.
+The mask-fusion weights are normalized by applying a softmax over the layer dimension.